kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 ## The Zettelkasten Method

-This article is not meant to be a deep introduction to the Zettelkasten method, but rather showing how I implemented it into my daily workflow.
-To read more about the method I recommend the fantastic illustrated article [Zettelkasten — How One German Scholar Was So Freakishly Productive][dclear] by _David B. Clear_ and [Living with a Zettelkasten][meriksson] by _Magnus Eriksson_.
+This essay is not meant to be a deep introduction to the Zettelkasten method, but rather showing how I implemented it into my daily workflow.
+To read more about the method I recommend the fantastic illustrated essay [Zettelkasten — How One German Scholar Was So Freakishly Productive][dclear] by _David B. Clear_ and [Living with a Zettelkasten][meriksson] by _Magnus Eriksson_.
 Another good hub for information is the website [Zettelkasten](https://zettelkasten.de/) by _Christian Tietze_.

 But I’ll shortly introduce the concept for better understanding: **Zettelkasten** is a German word meaning **note** (Zettel) **box** (Kasten).